CSU Policies and Regulations

 Students who are found responsible by the university with gender discrimination, harassment or sexual misconduct will be subject to discipline, pursuant to CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Students and the California State University and Student Conduct Procedures (see Student Conduct Procedures Policy, revised on August 14, 2020, or any successor policy) and will be subject to appropriate sanctions.
 In addition, during any investigation, the university may implement interim measures in order to maintain a safe and non-discriminatory educational environment.
 Such measures may include but not be limited to: immediate interim suspension from the university; a required move from university-owned or affiliated housing; adjustments to course schedule; and/or prohibition from contact with parties involved in the alleged incident.

-Confidentiality and Sexual Violence, Dating Violence, Domestic Violence and Stalking
+Confidentiality and Sexual Misconduct, Dating Violence, Domestic Violence and Stalking

 Privileged and Confidential Communications